trailblazer/roar-rails/README.markdown

 end
 ```

-If you don't want to write a dedicated representer for a collection of items (highly recommended, thou) but rather use a representer for each item, use the `+represent_items_with+` option.
+If you don't want to write a dedicated representer for a collection of items (highly recommended, thou) but rather use a representer for each item, use the `:represent_items_with` option.

 ```ruby
 class SingersController < ApplicationController